mingjzhong/mingjzhong.github.io/_pages/publications.md

 **ArXiv PrePrint**
 ------
+1. T. Gerew and M. Zhong.
+Swarmalators that flock and sync, 2023.

 1. M. Zhong.
 Time Relaxation with Iterative Modified Lavrentiev Regularization, 2018.

 1. N. Mays and M. Zhong.
 Iterative Refinement of A Modified Lavrentiev Regularization Method for De-convolution of the Discrete Helmholtz Type Differential Filter, 2018.